Skip to site navigation Skip to main content Skip to footer site map

 • Acting violently or being physically aggressive

-There are several steps you can take that may help you manage your relationship issues.
-Try to remember to:
+There are several steps you can take that may help you manage your relationship issues:

 • Listen to what others who care about you have to say.

-• Find something social to do — a hobby, a Veterans’ group, volunteer work, or participation in a place of worship.
+• Find something social to do, such as a hobby, a Veterans’ group, volunteer work, or participation in a place of worship.

 • Discover ways you can spend time with others in ways that aren’t too emotionally or physically demanding.